Steps to Forming an LLC

 Forming an LLC in Wyoming provides personal asset protection from lawsuits and judgments against your business.
 Setting up a Wyoming LLC also provides members unique protection compared to other states from charging order laws, which means creditors are not able to force the LLC members into selling company assets to satisfy personal debts.

-An LLC is a legal structure that separates your business and personal assets.
+An LLC is a business structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
 Forming a Wyoming Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 Before getting into the six steps here are a few things to know about Wyoming LLCs.